 I like to use essential oils in mine such as lavender essential oils, and you can mix it up with other oils such as frankincense.
 Including a cup of bath salts, Such as these make your bath so blissful and when you wear a nice nightgown and a fleecy robe and slide in bed you will sleep like a baby.

 Also to maximize sleep, don’t get tempted to spend hours on your ohi=one while you lay in bed.
-You by now that blue light is not good for melatonin production.
+You by now know that blue light is not good for melatonin production.

 Shut off your phone at least two hours before bed.
 Now though you can turn off the blue light and put your phone on night mode.
 But why not just put it down and read a good relaxing book instead.
-This will relax you so much more and nit give you stress as social media can at times.
+This will relax you so much more and not give you stress as social media can at times.